omerulgen/Master_Thesis/README.md

 #### Exploratory Data Analysis.ipynb
 This notebook offers an in-depth overview of the quality of the extracted data, including:
+- SPARQL Querries used to extract factual information from Wikidata
 - Number of instances.
 - Total number of missing words.
 - Imputation of the missing words.